Sustainability-related disclosures

 Investment strategy

-As part of the assessment process to define the fund’s investment universe and integrated in the credit risk assessment, we assess good governance.
+The Investment Manager assesses good governance as part of the risk assessment.
 This includes assessing four good governance areas: issuers’ management structures, employee relations, remuneration policies, and tax compliance.
-We use data provided by a third party to assess these four good governance areas and compare the data to the issuer’s peers.
-The third-party data provider has been chosen based on a data provider review.
-See more about data below.
-We conduct more thorough research on issuers with potential negative impacts on the SDGs.
+The Investment Manager uses data from a third party to assess these four good governance areas and compare the data to the issuer’s peers.
+More thorough research is conducted when assessing issuers with potential negative impacts on the SDGs.

 Proportion of investments

 As an Alternative Investment Fund (AIF), the fund may hold cash and derivatives from time to time.
-Under the SFDR, cash and derivatives are not considered a sustainable investment.
+Under the SFDR, cash and derivatives are not considered sustainable investments.
 A minimum of 20% of the fund is cash balances or derivatives and is therefore not intended for sustainable investments (“#2 Not sustainable” in the illustration below).

 Monitoring of the sustainable investment objective